Quantum Electrodynamics of graphene Landau levels in a deep-subwavelength hyperbolic phonon polariton cavity: Summary of main results

 As discussed in the Introduction, many theoretical works on cavity quantum materials rely either on a phenomenological uniform vector potential or on the vector potential derived for Fabry-Pérot cavities, which host modes that fulfill the {\it diffraction limit}.
 These approaches are often applied to sub-wavelength cavities using a phenomenological compression factor \( A \) \cite{gao2020,schlawin2019,wang2019,nguyen2023,zezyulin2022,lenk2022,arwas2023,pavosevic2022,Dag2024} or by fitting the vacuum field to experimental values.

 Ref.~\onlinecite{andolina2024} demonstrated that, in the generalized Coulomb gauge, sub-wavelength cavities — characterized by a large compression factor \( A=(V/\lambda^3_{\rm d}) \ll 1 \) — exhibit an electric field with a predominantly electrostatic nature, described by the scalar potential \( \hat{\phi} \), while the magnetic field remains negligible.
-Consequently, in such cavities, the effective electron-electron interactions, obtained by tracing out the cavity degrees of freedom, are primarily density-density interactions governed by the dielectric tensor \( \epsilon_{i,j}(\bm{r},\omega) \).
-In contrast, the transverse current-current interactions, which dominate in Fabry-Pérot cavities, are not significantly enhanced in sub-wavelength cavities, as they originate from Ampère's law and thus depend only on the magnetic permeability \( \mu(\bm{r},\omega) \) rather than on the dielectric tensor.
-However, in sub-wavelength cavities, the magnetic permeability remains approximately that of free space, \( \mu(\bm{r},\omega) \approx 1 \), preventing a substantial enhancement of these interactions.
-This example underscores the necessity of developing a new theoretical framework capable of microscopically describing the vacuum electromagnetic field in sub-wavelength cavities and its coupling with matter.
+Consequently, in such cavities, the effective electron-electron interactions, obtained by tracing the degrees of freedom of the cavity, are primarily density-density interactions governed by the dielectric tensor \( \epsilon_{i,j}(\bm{r},\omega) \).
+In contrast, transverse current--current interactions (analogous to the magnetostatic Ampère force), which dominate in Fabry--Pérot cavities, are not significantly enhanced in sub-wavelength cavities, since they depend only on the magnetic permeability $\mu(\bm r,\omega)$ rather than on the dielectric tensor.
+However, in sub-wavelength cavities the magnetic permeability remains approximately that of free space, $\mu(\bm r,\omega)\simeq 1$, thus preventing any substantial enhancement of these interactions.
+This point is further discussed in Ref.~\onlinecite{andolina2024}, where it is shown that Amperean superconductivity—arising from transverse current--current interactions—cannot be realized in sub-wavelength cavities.
+This discussion underscores the necessity of developing a new theoretical framework capable of microscopically describing the vacuum electromagnetic field in sub-wavelength cavities and its coupling with matter.